Green Party of England and Wales: Member groups

 There are a number of member groups affiliated to the Green Party.

-The youth wing of the Green Party, the Young Greens of England and Wales, has developed independently from around 2002 and is for all Green Party members aged up to 30 years old or in full or part-time education.
+The youth wing of the Green Party, the Young Greens of England and Wales, has developed independently from around 2002; it is for all Green Party members aged up to 30 years old or in full or part-time education.
 There is no lower age limit.
 The Young Greens have their own constitution, national committee, campaigns and meetings, and have become an active presence at Green Party Conferences and election campaigns.
 There are now many Young Greens groups on UK university, college and higher-education institution campuses.
 Many Green Party councillors are Young Greens, as are some members of GPEx and other internal party organs.